pboettch/json-schema-validator/README.md

 [draft-7 of JSON Schema Validation](http://json-schema.org/schema).

-First a disclaimer: *It is work in progress and contributions or hints or discussions are welcome.* Even though a 2.0.0 release is immenent.
+First a disclaimer: *It is work in progress and contributions or hints or discussions are welcome.* Even though a 2.0.0 release is imminent.

 Niels Lohmann et al develop a great JSON parser for C++ called [JSON for Modern C++](https://github.com/nlohmann/json).
 This validator is based on this